Shapour Azarbarzin

-Shapour Azarbarzin (شاپور آذربرزین) was an Iranian fighter pilot.
+Shapour Azarbarzin (شاپور آذربرزین; 1930–2015) was an Iranian fighter pilot.

-The deputy commander to Amir Hossein Rabii before the Iranian Revolution, he was appointed as the commander of Air Force in c.
-20 February 1979, and served in the capacity until the first week of March.
+The deputy commander to Amir Hossein Rabii before the Iranian Revolution, he was appointed as the commander of Air Force in 16 February 1979, and served in the capacity for 9 days.
 In April 1979, Prime Minister Mehdi Bazargan offered him to hold office as the defense minister, however he refused it.
 Shortly after, he was briefly imprisoned by the revolutionary forces but was released after efforts made by Bazargan and left Iran in late November 1980.

+Early life and career

+Shapur Azarbarzin was born in 1929 into a military family in Khorramabad.
+He completed his advanced pilot and flight instructor training in the United States.
+During his military career, he held several senior positions, including: